versroot/itu-sdse-project/README.md

 # ITU BDS SDSE'24 - Project

-## Project architecture
+## Task

+Based on the input provided (see below), fork the repository and restructure the code to adhere to the concepts and ideas you have seen throughout the course.
+The diagram below provides a detailed overview of the structure that the solution is expected to follow.

 ![Project architecture](./docs/project-architecture.png)

+For the exam submission, we expect you to submit a pdf containing:
+- the list of members of the group
+- the link to the github.com repository hosting your solution

+The repository linked in the submission should contain:

+- A README.md file that describes the project
+- GitHub automation workflow
+- Dagger workflow (in Go)
+- All history

 ## Inputs

+You are given the following material:
-- Python monolith
+- Python monolith (see `notebooks` folder)
-- (Sterile) data
+- (Sterile) data (JEPPE WHERE)
-- GitHub action (to test model inference)
+- GitHub action to test model inference (LASSE WHERE)

 ## Outputs